PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google BigQuery

-`prefect_gcp` allows you to interact with Google BigQuery within your Prefect flows.
-Be sure to additionally [install](#installation) the BigQuery extra!
+  `prefect_gcp` allows you to query from and write to Google BigQuery within your Prefect flows.
+Be sure to [install](#installation) `prefect-gcp` with the BigQuery extra!

 The provided code snippet shows how you can use `prefect_gcp` to create a new dataset in BigQuery, define a table, insert rows, and fetch data from the table using.